 Both are somewhat awkward, and would normally be rendered in English as "I went TO a lot of places [last month]" or "I have/I've been TO many places".
 In English, "been to" is more common than "been in" unless the place is somewhere that you've physically been inside of "I've been in many barns..." but "I've been to many cities".

-I was in many different places.
+I was in a lot of different places.

 The question isn't in present perfect, so the answer won't be either.
 I have been to many different places would be "He estado..." not estuve.